iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 ##### $f$ is $\Sto{N}$-invariant $\implies f$ depends only on $\inlsum_k x_k$:

-We use the invariance to turn $f$ into a one-dimensional function, by constructing a stochastic matrix $A$ that takes each simplex to a single coordinate.
+We use the invariance to turn $f$ into a one-dimensional function by constructing a stochastic matrix $A$ that takes each simplex to a single coordinate.
 You can think of this procedure as a $1$-norm version of rotating the coordinate system such $x$ aligns to an axis.
 Concretely, we achieve this by defining $A e_k = e_1$,